3manuek/3manuek/content/about/about.md

 ---
 title: "Emanuel Calvo"
 subtitle: "A Database Platform, Reliability and Systems Engineer.
 IT Consultant."
-description: "
-My name is Emanuel, commonly named _Tresma_ -- the Spanish short of _3manuek_, my native language.
-Currently living in Madrid, but still _roundtripping_ to Buenos Aires.
-"

 date: 2023-02-18T12:27:33-06:00

 ---

 ## Bio(graffiti)

 I am a multifaceted professional with excellent communication skills, a strong commitment to principles, and a passion for sharing knowledge and